taritro98/Iris-and-BreastCancer-KNN/README.md

-# Iris-and-BreastCancer-KNN
+# Iris-and-Breast-Cancer-KNN
 Used sklearn library to perform KNN Implementation on the default Breast Cancer and Iris datasets.
-Cross-Validation and Grid SearchCV is used.
+K- Fold Cross Validation and Grid SearchCV is used to obtain a more accurate representation of its performance on real data.

 Iris : Training Accuracy : 98%
        Test Accuracy : 100%